kutlus1/data-science-repo/README.md

 ### Credit Risk Scoring Prediction

-Imagine we are data scientists at the bank.
-We must predict whether or not a customer will fail to return a loan.
+Imagine we are data scientists for a bank, we must predict whether or not a customer will fail to return a loan.
-Another words we want to predict the risk of default that is the failure to pay back the money.
+In other words, we want to predict the risk of default, the failure to pay back the money.
 We have a dataset which contains important client information and default status (1/0) if the client has the risk of default '1', otherwise '0'.
 We will use this dataset to build a prediction model.